mosaicml/examples/stable-diffusion/README.md

 try training for more iterations or with a different dataset and inspecting the results

 # Results
-Finetuning for ~15k iterations yeilds decent results on the pokemon dataset.
+Low learning rates and short training times seem to work best.
 Training longer can quickly lead to overfitting.

-add some pictures here
+TODO: add some nice pictures here

-Results may vary depending on the data

 # Train on different data
 The lambdalabs/pokemon dataset was made with BLIP (a salesforce image captioning model) and uploaded to huggingface datasets.
 There are many other similar text-to-image datasets available on huggingface here(https://huggingface.co/datasets?task_categories=task_categories:text-to-image).
 Any of the text-to-image datasets with `image` and `text` columns can be used by simply changing the dataset name in `yamls/finetune.yaml`.
 Datasets with different formats or color pallets such as spectrograms may require different normalization or pre-processing.